Douglas Booth: Breakthrough

 In 2012, Booth starred opposite Miley Cyrus and Demi Moore in the teen drama LOL.
 He witnessed the paparazzi interest surrounding co-star Cyrus during filming: "It was bizarre and, interestingly, not at all glamorous."
 Filmed in 2010, when Booth was seventeen, the movie received a very limited theatrical release and unfavourable reviews.
 Later that year, Booth read selected extracts from David Copperfield as part of Sky Arts's In Love With Dickens documentary; other contributors included Simon Callow and Miriam Margolyes.

-In 2013, Booth starred opposite Hailee Steinfeld in Carlo Carlei's film adaptation of William Shakespeare's Romeo and Juliet.
+In 2013, Booth starred opposite Hailee Steinfeld in Carlo Carlei's film adaptation of Shakespeare's Romeo and Juliet.
 Betsy Sharkey of the Los Angeles Times praised Booth's memorable performance: "It's not so much that he makes a great Romeo; frankly DiCaprio's was better in Luhrmann's version, as was Leonard Whiting in Zeffirelli's … But it has been a while since a camera has so loved a face ...
 If anything, the movies in general are too intent on reducing Booth to that singular feature, when he is actually a fine actor."
 R. Kurt Osenlund of Slant felt that Booth gives "a rather fantastic breakthrough performance, offering a poignant interpretation of one of literature's greatest lovers."
 Mick LaSalle of the San Francisco Chronicle bemoaned the poor casting of Steinfeld: "And this is especially a shame because Douglas Booth as Romeo is quite good and could have been better, if only he had someone to play off of."
 Todd McCarthy of The Hollywood Reporter remarked that Booth "seems to have a grasp of what he's saying and behaves in credibly laddish fashion ... but Booth's vocal range is very narrow, and he speaks in a monotone."
 Claudia Puig of USA Today found Booth "more skilled" than Steinfeld "in the passionate intonation department" while The Independents Geoffrey MacNab asserted that Booth "shows a certain star quality."